Categories

 But his life in general was mostly marked by the kind of satisfaction that comes from doing a good job.
 He was a maker and fixer of practical things.
 I am writing this now at a desk that he made before I was born.
 The red 1967 Pontiac Firebird that he bought from a parishioner in 1968—perhaps to christen his midlife crisis—was kept by him in good repair until he gave it to my brother Dave in the late 70’s, after it had clocked over 230,000 miles.

-Dale L. Heaton with grandkids
+Dale Heaton Kids

 photo: Twin Lakes, Wisconsin, 2006.